This post may contain affiliate links. Please read our disclosure policy.

-WW Recipe of the Day: Pepperoni Pizza Chili
+WW Recipe of the Day: Protein-Packed Pepperoni Pizza Chili

-How Many Calories/WW Points in this Recipe for Skinny Pepperoni Pizza Chili?
+How Many Calories and WW Points in Pepperoni Pizza Chili?

-A hearty satisfying tasty meal in a bowl, according to my calculations, each serving has 329 calories and
+According to my calculations, each serving has 329 calories.

 8 SmartPoints (Green plan)